esphome/esphome-docs/components/sensor/ltr_als_ps.rst

 Proximity sensing
 -----------------

-Proximity sensor has built-in emitter and detector.
+The proximity sensor has a built-in emitter and detector.
 The sensor detects reflected IR light from the emitter and gives a raw count value inversely exponential to the distance.
-Drop in the count value means an object is getting further away from the sensor, and vice versa.
+A decrease in the count value means an object is getting further away from the sensor, and vice-versa.
 Neither of the datasheets provides any information on how to convert the raw count value to distance.
 The only way to do it is to test the sensor yourself and select the threshold according to your needs and environment.
 Exact numbers will depend on the type of the object, its color and reflectivity.